facebook/IT-CPE/README.md

 ## Repo layout
 * /conf.
-Configuration files, e.g. ssh_known_hosts that contains the fingerprint of the code sync server
+Configuration files, e.g. ssh_known_hosts that contains the fingerprint of the code sync server.
 * /modules.
 Python and bash modules/functions designed to be re-used in your scripts.
 * /scripts.
-Scripts to be stored/executed on client machines
+Scripts to be stored/executed on client machines.
 * /SSH_server.
-Contains a ssh validation script to verify clients will be able to download the codebase
+Contains a ssh validation script to verify clients will be able to download the codebase.
+* /autopkg.
+Contains AutoPkg recipes.

 ## Help and Support